 Dr Yu (Maggie) Fu

-- PhD - Applied health research
+- PhD - Applied Health Research

-- MPH - Masters in Public Health
+- Masters in Public Health

 - Bachelor of Medicine

+I teach both undergraduate and postgraduate students, primarily focusing on challenges of conducting a mixed-methods study, management of long term conditions.
 I teach on the MSc Nursing Dissertation (HECS 5152M), the MSc Clinical Research Methods (HECS5272M), and the MSc Mixed Methods Research (HECS5238M).

 Research groups and institutes